Didisimmons/Ayo-Recipes/README.md

    - **Flash Messages** - When a user performs a basic CRUD function, flash messages appear on all pages to provide feedback on the action they performed.

    - **Recipe Card containers** - Throughout the site, recipe card containers have been used to display the recipe image, name, and description in an orderly and appealing manner.
-The user can view more information about the recipes by clicking on the images in the card
+The user can view more information about the recipes by clicking on the image in the card

    - **Footer** - The footer section contains Ayo Recipes' social media handles, where users can learn more about them in order to build trust with the brand and confirm business legitimacy.
 It also includes some additional links to cooking-related information.

    - **Defensive back-end programming** - There has been some back-end defensive programming to prevent users from accessing pages/functions that they are not permitted to access.
-For example, when a user views a single recipe, they cannot see the " ORDER NOW " button but can see the "BACK" button; however, if the user registers/logs in, they can see the "ORDER NOW" button if they are viewing a recipe that was not created by them.
+For example, when a guest user views a single recipe, they cannot see the " ORDER NOW " button but can see the "BACK" button; however, if the user registers/logs in, they can see the "ORDER NOW" button if they are viewing a recipe that was not created by them.

    - **Modal** - A modal appears on some pages for the user to perform the delete functionality.